Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

-We define a sequence of functions $(k_{p})_{p=0}^{\infty}$ on $\R^{2}$ whose purpose is to record for each point $z\in\R^{2}$ the possibly empty subsequence of $k\in\N$ for which $z\in B(L_{k},\rho_{k})$.
+We define a sequence of functions $(k_{p})_{p=0}^{\infty}$ on $\R^{2}$ whose purpose is to record for each point $z\in\R^{2}$ the possibly empty subsequence of $i\in\N$ for which $z\in B(L_{i},\rho_{i})$.
 Setting $k_{0}=0$ on the whole plane $\R^{2}$ we define $k_{p}$ inductively by

-where we interpret the infimum of the empty set as $\infty$.
-We impose an additional constraint on the set $E$, namely, that the directions $e_{k}$ of each line $L_{k}$ lie in a cone around a fixed vector $w\in S^{1}$.
+where we interpret the infimum of the empty set as $\infty$. \begin{enumerate} \item[(\mylabel{E1}{E1})] We impose an additional constraint on the set $E$, namely, that the directions $e_{k}$ of each line $L_{k}$ lie in a cone around a fixed vector $w\in S^{1}$.
 For a parameter $\eta\in(0,1]$ we demand that